mramadan83/pipelines/README.md

   -n your-namespace
 - link the secret to  the pipeline service account and default service account (used by deployments)
 - oc secrets link pipeline quay-credentials --for=pull,mount
+- link the secret to the default service account at all namespaces that you will deploy to.
 - oc secrets link default quay-credentials --for=pull,mount
 - create the pipeline
 - oc apply -f https://raw.githubusercontent.com/mramadan83/pipelines/refs/heads/main/pipelines/springboot/pipline.yaml